First Reading: Ezekiel 47:1-2, 8-9, 12

 In these verses, life-giving water poured from the Temple.
 This symbolized the return of God to his dwelling place and the power of his presence (which, as water, spilled in torrents from all sides of the Temple).
 With his presence came life, even in the regions of the dead (as fresh water that "sweetened" the Dead Sea in 47:8).
 With his presence, life grew in abundance.
 And with life came prosperity.

 Ezekiel seemed to transfer the image of the great Tigris and Euphrates rivers to Jerusalem.
 Just as the waters of these rivers brought life and prosperity to the peoples in the region, so, too, would God return his people and give them life in a great torrent.
 This image was a promise to the Jewish captives that God would return them to Jerusalem, give them life in abundance, and bring back their glory.
-He would do everything that the water of a great river in the dessert could do.
+He would do everything that the water of a great river in the desert could do.
 And more!

 Have you ever felt alone, like you were in the empty desert?
 How has God given you life in those moments?
 How has his love been like the torrent of a great river?